 The mortality rate for children under five remains high throughout the region, and governments are working hard to reduce preventable child deaths.

 The NI Senegal and Sahel regional office supports these efforts through our programs, including vitamin A, salt iodization, community-based maternal and newborn health, advocacy efforts, data collection and research.

 In Senegal, we support the work of the Cellule de la Lutte Contre la Malnutrition, the convening body for nutrition in the country, which has a direct report to the Prime Minister.

 We are pleased to launch the Integrated Nutrition Project for the Kolda and Kedougou Regions (PINKK).
 PINKK is a collaborative project that links health care, agriculture (including livestock) and business with the aim of improving nutritional health and food security for people in these regions, particularly for women and young.

 Some of the highest coverage rates of vitamin A supplements in the world are in the Sahel region of West Africa.
 Senegal, Burkina Faso and Niger have all almost achieved 100% coverage of two doses of vitamin A, a flagship Canadian child survival program, as have many other Sahel countries.

 Vitamin A supplementation can reduce child mortality rates by up to 24% in vitamin A deficient populations.

-This is part of MI’s “wave-approach” to ensuring all children in need receive the recommended two doses, boosting immune systems and increasing survival rates for children under the age of five.
+This is part of NI’s “wave-approach” to ensuring all children in need receive the recommended two doses, boosting immune systems and increasing survival rates for children under the age of five.

 Zinc and Oral Rehydration Salts